ChandanaVaidya17/Cafesio/README.md

 # Cafesio
-A cafe management web for online ordering of food and tracking the order
+A cafe management web for online ordering of food and tracking the order using php, sql